openrazer/openrazer.github.io/README.md

-# razer-drivers website
+# OpenRazer Website

-This branch contains the pages and data used for the website for this project.
+Contains the static single page for showcasing the project.

 Website features: